Ste. Genevieve Academy: Documentary history

-Early history
+Beginnings

 A list of financial backers or 'subscribers' was compiled by Father James Maxwell in July 1807 to establish the first school publicly charted by the government of the Louisiana Territory.
 This list of subscribers included the Chouteau family of St. Louis as well as the leading families of Ste.
 Genevieve, New Bourbon, and the lead mining districts around present day Ironton, Missouri.
-These wealthy families promised to pay $1,904 in cash and $814 in materials for the 'building of a suitable house for an Academy' to be located in the Town of Ste.
+These wealthy families promised to pay $1,904 in cash and $814 in materials for the "building of a suitable house for an Academy" to be located in the Town of Ste.
 Genevieve.

 The first meeting of the subscribers took place at the home of Joseph Pratte in Ste.
 Genevieve, Saturday, September 26, 1807.
-A 21-member Board of Trustees was elected from this group and a constitution was created to govern the future 'Louisiana Academy'.
-Father James Maxwell was chosen to be chairman of the Academy's Board of Trustees.
-President Thomas Jefferson honored this Catholic priest by appointing him as a member of the Louisiana Territory's first Legislative Assembly.
-As a measure of Father Maxwell's influence, we should note that he later presided over their first session.
+A 21-member Board of Trustees was elected from this group and a constitution was created to govern the future "Louisiana Academy".
+Father James Maxwell was chosen chairman of the Academy's Board of Trustees.
+President Thomas Jefferson appointed the Catholic priest to the Louisiana Territory's first Legislative Assembly.
+Maxwell later presided over its first session.

-It is clear that both the constitution and the 'subscriber list' are written entirely in the hand of Father Maxwell.
 In his capacity as Curate of Ste.
 Genevieve and Vicar General of Upper Louisiana, Reverend Maxwell made frequent visits to St. Louis.
-Father Maxwell's home was in New Bourbon and he regularly visited the mining districts further south.
+Maxwell's home was in New Bourbon and he regularly visited the mining districts further south.

-The concept of an Academy teaching both English and French in a French speaking territory was clearly Reverend Maxwell's work.
+The concept of an Academy teaching both English and French in a French-speaking territory was Maxwell's work.
 If his congregation was to thrive under the United States government it was imperative that its children learn to conduct business in the English language.
-This then is the central purpose of Father Maxwell's Academy.
-It is also likely that this priest inserted into the constitution the very Jeffersonian concept of educating the poor and Indian children beside the sons of the great planters and merchants.
+This was the central purpose of Maxwell's Academy.
+It is also likely that Maxwell inserted into the constitution the Jeffersonian concept of educating the poor and Indian children alongside the sons of the great planters and merchants.
 No other person in Upper Louisiana had the universal prestige to garner support for such a scheme and carry the concept through to fruition.